SELECTION OF QUESTIONS AND ANSWERS

 The reasons are as follows.
 Relatively, the combat sequence of Shaolin Lohan Kungfu is the easiet.
 An exponent uses his arms like iron rods to strike the arms and legs of an opponent as the opponent attacks.
 If the opponent hesitates, the exponent strikes the opponent's body and closes him to attack him.

 In the Taijiquan combat sequence, an exponent needs good spacing and good timing as well as wrist rotation to deflect an opponent's attack to counter-attack him.
 If the opponent hesitates, the exponent covers him to strike him.
 Spacing and timing are also needed in the Shaolin Lohan Kungfu sequence, but the level of skill is higher in the Taijiquan sequence.
-Covering an opponent is also needed in the Shaolin Lohan sequence, but the one in the Taijiquan sequence takes more time
+Covering an opponent is also needed in the Shaolin Lohan sequence, but the one in the Taijiquan sequence takes more time.

-In the Baguazhang combat sequence, an exponent needs even higher level of skills to spacing, timing and coverage to get to the back of an opponent to strike him.
+In the Baguazhang combat sequence, an exponent needs even higher level of skills in spacing, timing and coverage to get to the back of an opponent to strike him.
 If his spacing is not good, he may be too far or too near to strike the opponent.
 If his timing is not good, his opponent will have time to escape.
 If his coverage is not good, the opponent can attack him while he is moving to the opponent's back.

 The Xingyiquan combat sequence looks and is simple, but its combat efficiency is profound, and it requires very high level of skills to apply the sequence safely and effectively.
 The exponent has to be very skillful in his spacing, timing and coverage.
 During the course, when I applied it on Mark (Sifu Mark Appleford), who himself is an excellent fighter, Tim (Sifu Tim Frankflin), another excellent fighter, spontaneously commented that it was "unfair" because it gave Mark no chance to escape my attack.
 Another person using the same techniques but without the high level skills, would be easily beaten by Mark.